-Clematis trifoliata (basionym), Akebia trifoliata subsp. trifoliata, Akebia clematifolia, Akebia lobata, Akebia quercifolia, Akebia sempervirens
+Clematis trifoliata, Akebia trifoliata subsp. trifoliata, Akebia clematifolia, Akebia lobata, Akebia quercifolia, Akebia sempervirens

 Color: Deep purple

-Akebia trifoliata is a strong-growing climber, growing up to 30 feet (9 m) long, with leaves composed of three ovate, slightly lobed leaflets which are often bronze-tinted when young.
-Evergreen in mild winters, it loses its leaves in cold climates, but the twining, woody branches are handsome even when bare.
-The flowers are deep purple in short racemes, followed by light purple fruits.
+Akebia trifoliata is a strong-growing climber with leaves composed of three ovate, slightly lobed leaflets, often bronze-tinted when young.
+It grows up to 30 feet (9 m) long.
+Evergreen in mild winters loses its leaves in cold climates, but the twining woody branches are handsome even when bare.
+Flowers are deep purple in short racemes and followed by light purple fruits.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 Plant the Chocolate Vine in the spring or fall in average, well-drained soil.
 If you wish to grow the fruits, plant at least two vines to increase pollination and fruiting chances.